Oren Harman: Biography

-Harman has been a frequent contributor to The New Republic, and Haaretz Magazine, and is the co-creator, with Yanay Ofran and Ido Bahat, of the Israeli-Oscar nominated television documentary series "Did Herzl Really Say That?", which explores changing cultural identities in Israel.
+Harman has been a frequent contributor to The New Republic, and Haaretz Magazine, and is the co-creator, with Yanay Ofran and Ido Bahat, of the television documentary series "Did Herzl Really Say That?", on changing cultural identities in Israel.
 His work has been featured in Science, Nature, The New York Times, The Times, TLS, The New York Review of Books, The Economist, Forbes, The Huffington Post, Radio Lab, among others.

-Harman lives in Jerusalem with his wife, Yael, and their three kids.
+Harman lives in Jerusalem with his wife, Yael, and their three children.